-The REIT recognized income arising from the lease of generation assets to SIPCOR amounting to P52.7 million and P30.8 million as of December 31, 2023 and 2022, respectively are presented as part of Rental Income in the statements of comprehensive income (see Note 10).
-The related outstanding receivable is presented as part of Trade and Other Receivables in the statements of financial position (see Note 5).
+The REIT recognized income arising from the lease of generation assets to SIPCOR amounting to P52.7 million for both 2024 and 2023 and P30.8 million in 2022, and these are presented as part of Rental Income in the statements of comprehensive income (see Note 10).
+The related outstanding receivable is presented as part of Trade Receivables in the statements of financial position (see Note 5).